Dr. Weary's Specialties

-The first part of that appointment is discussing the patient’s history, similar to my approach with gynecology exams.
+During the first appointment it is important to discuss the patient’s history, similar to Dr. Weary’s approach with gynecology exams.

-Some questions that are covered are specifically related to the patient’s periods, such as:
+Some questions that are covered specifically related to the patient’s periods, such as:

 - When was the last menstrual period?